priyesh2/Wordpress_and_Drupal/README.md

 * FOR INSTALLING NGINX ,MARIADB AND PHP_FPM

-  $ ansible-playbook -i hosts combined.yml --tag=stack,drupal
+  $ ansible-playbook -i hosts combined.yml --tag=stack

 * FOR WORDPRESS INSTALLTAION run the playbook as below